-Dr. Roh is a sports medicine physiatrist and specializes in treating sports-related injuries with innovative ultrasound-guided non-surgical procedures.
-These procedures treat overuse injuries in the shoulder, elbow, and other joints for recreational athletes and professional athletes.
+Dr. Roh is a sports medicine specialist treating sports-related injuries from weekend warriors to professional athletes and Olympians with non-operative treatments including innovative ultrasound-guided minimally invasive interventions and "regenerative medicine."
+These procedures treat injuries in the shoulder, elbow, achilles and other joints.

-Dr. Roh’s research interests include non-surgical treatment outcome and application of ultrasound to assess tendinopathy and other musculoskeletal injuries.
+Dr. Roh’s research interests include non-surgical treatment outcome including "regenerative medicine" and application of ultrasound to assess tendinopathy and other musculoskeletal injuries.

 - Physical Medicine and Rehab